jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 your dedicated study period, you'll want to work through either of the following standard question banks.

-Until you get close to STEP1, do these questions in *Un-timed Tutor Mode*.
+Until you get close to STEP1, **do questions in *Un-timed Tutor Mode***.
 This allows you to take your time, look up things if you choose, and see the answer explanation immediately after each question.
 When you get a few weeks out from STEP1, then you want to do timed tests to work in endurance and pacing.
+Several times I accidentally created blocks that were timed; Rx lets you delete them from the web interface, but you have to email Kaplan to delete these tests.

 ## [USMLE-Rx Qmax](https://www.usmle-rx.com/content/step-1-qmax)

 * 2524 total questions
-* Written by the authors of First Aid, follows very closely
+* Written by the authors of First Aid, answer explanations show pages from First Aid so consider this a companion qbank
 * 12mo subscription is $149 with [$50 discount](https://www.usmle-rx.com/amsa)
   after free
   [AMSA membership](http://www.amsa.org/AMSA/Homepage/MemberCenter/JoinAMSA.aspx)